Dual frame optimization for informationally complete quantum measurements: Discussion

 To support our analysis, we performed numerical simulations in both the infinite statistics limit and in the finite sample regime.
 Remarkably, our results suggest that, with a judicious selection of the dual frame, overcomplete PM-simulable POVMs can come close to the best results obtained with dilation ones in the context of operator estimation.
 Due to the inherent simplicity of their implementation, PM-simulable POVMs might then be preferable in practical applications.
 Our simulations -- albeit collected at modest scales and for generic, Haar-random states and observables -- also indicate that the advantage unlocked by using global duals increases with the system size, while the relative improvement brought by simple single-qubit marginal dual frames decreases.
-We note that, in most practical settings, observables are seldom dense and are rather weighted sums of Pauli strings with a finite weight.
+We note that, in most practical settings, observables are seldom dense and are rather linear combinations of Pauli strings with finite weight, e.g.\ Hamiltonians encountered in condensed matter, lattice problems and quantum chemistry.
+For such local Pauli strings, one can construct a dual that acts globally on the qubits that make up the non-trivial support of the observables.
 Furthermore, physically relevant states most often exhibit a distinctive and restricted correlation structure, which can be exploited in the construction of our proposed mutual-information-based dual frames.
 We leave the in-depth study of these aspects to future work.

 As a next step, one could aim at better characterizing the gap between ideal and marginal dual frames in a systematic way, possibly using tools from probability theory~\cite{watanabe_information_1960,fano1961}.
 In parallel, it would also be interesting to focus on the development of alternative classes of efficiently computable dual frames which could help reduce such performance separation.
 Examples might draw inspiration from Clifford~\cite{helsen2022thrifty,hu2023scrambled} and matchgate~\cite{zhao2021fermionic,wan2023matchgate} shadows, or make use of classical techniques such as tensor networks~\cite{filippov2023scalable} and neural network quantum states~\cite{torlai2018neural}.
 Combining estimates obtained with different dual frames, for example through a median of means~\cite{huang_predicting_2020}, could also improve the overall quality of the estimators.